bryankuah/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+The architecture of CardCollector consists of three main components:
+1. **`Ui`**: Handles all interactions with the user (reading input and printing formatted output).
+2. **`CardCollector`**: The main logic controller that parses user input and executes the appropriate commands.
+3. **`CardsList` & `Card`**: The data structures storing the inventory and individual card details, including timestamp history.

 ## Product scope
 ### Target user profile